Faithlife/styled-ui/catalog/WELCOME.md

 If you're using the included Bootstrap components, you can use the [spacing utilities](https://getbootstrap.com/docs/4.1/utilities/spacing/) in the className prop.

-## There are some components in Experimental, should I use those?

-We're working on consolidating the Bootstrap components and the components in the Experimental folder.
-These components are very light-weight and will ultimately replace any Bootstrap components that already exist in this library.
-You can use them now but some of the props might change in a future update (we'll coordinate with consumers when making breaking changes)

 ## How to contribute

 1. Follow the directions on the [Github repo](https://github.com/faithlife/styled-ui)